ddeveloper72/spirographs-py/README.md

 ![Finding k](https://latex.codecogs.com/png.latex?\dpi{400}k=\frac{r}{R} "Function of a circle")

-This new (x,y) coordinate has its own origin and there has its own angle ϴ, that rotates 360 degrees.
+This new (x,y) coordinate has its own origin and there has its own angle &#920; that rotates 360 degrees.
 We can call the origin of the smaller circle C.   The next step in our design, is to find the spot were we can place the pend tip within the radius of the smaller circle.
 Call tis location P.  Here we use another function to determine the distance the pen tip from P.  the distance is called l.
 In the code we use L, because l looks too much like 1 and can result in unexpected outcomes.

 ![Finding l](https://latex.codecogs.com/png.latex?\dpi{400}l=\frac{PC}{r})